DataONEorg/provathon-2017/README.md

 - 1515 - 1700 Intro to the Whole Tale web tool (Bertram & Matt)

-    -   Hands on with WT tool, including importing data/provenance from DataONE R package
+    -   Hands on with WT tool, including importing data from DataONE

 ### Day 2: Friday, September 1, 2017